 Even better than fighting fungus gnats is preventing them from reproducing in the home in the first place.
 Therefore, here are some helpful methods to avoid fungus gnats.

 The easiest way to prevent fungus gnats is to let the substrate dry out between watering.
 That makes the substrate less interesting for the sciarid flies, making it more difficult for them to lay their eggs.

-Another way of prevention is not to let the fungus gnats get to the plant and into the home in the first place.
+Another way of prevention is to not let the fungus gnats get to the plant and into the home in the first place.
 This is best accomplished with fly screens*.
 They prevent insects from entering the house.
 Depending on the model, they are also suitable for households with cats.

 Check potting soil